 Lem Mundorf is not the kind of guy you’d pick out a lineup of former gang members, but he knows the life.
 He grew up running in a gang and doing things he now regrets.

-Although he sports a black hat, his winsome smile and gregarious personality reflect the good guy that he has become.
+He sports a black hat but his winsome smile and gregarious personality reflect the good guy that he has become.

 Lem is the poster child for turnaround stories.